Peter Wall (property developer): Background

+Peter Wall died in Vancouver on March 2, 2025, at the age of 87.

 Thoroughbred racing

-Peter Wall is involved in the sport of Thoroughbred horse racing in Canada and the United States, racing in the latter from a base in California.
+Peter Wall was involved in the sport of Thoroughbred horse racing in Canada and the United States, racing in the latter from a base in California.
 Among his racing successes, Missionary Ridge was a top performer at Southern California racetracks in the 1990s.
 He was a grandson of the legendary Canadian-bred British Triple Crown champion, Nijinsky.
 Missionary Ridge's Graded stakes race wins included the Carleton F. Burke Handicap and Pacific Classic Stakes.